pettsol/CryptoToolbox/README.md

 The size of the input buffer is also required as input.

-All source code is available, and I hereby declare that, to the knowledge of the author, the code does not contain any secret backdoors.
+All source code is available, and I hereby declare that no hidden backdoors have been added to the code.

 Petter Solnoer - 15/04/2020.